-This guide was created for informational purposes only.
-Please consult the official Common App website to complete and submit your application.
+Keep reading below to access the guide, which was created for informational purposes only.
+If you have specific questions, consult the official Common App website to complete and submit your application.

 The Common App Questions: